-- 3. Additional positive protection devices may be used per Section 6M.02. - 4.
-The ROAD WORK NEXT XX MILES sign may be used instead of the ROAD WORK AHEAD sign if the work locations occur over a distance of more than 2 miles. - 5.
-Stationary warning signs may be omitted for short-duration or mobile operations if the work vehicle displays high-intensity rotating, flashing, oscillating, or strobe lights. - 6.
+- 3. The ROAD WORK NEXT XX MILES sign may be used instead of the ROAD WORK AHEAD sign if the work locations occur over a distance of more than 2 miles. - 4.
+Stationary warning signs may be omitted for short duration or mobile operations if the work vehicle displays high-intensity rotating, flashing, oscillating, or strobe lights. - 5.
 Vehicle hazard warning signals may be used to supplement high-intensity rotating, flashing, oscillating, or strobe lights.

-- 7. Vehicle hazard warning signals shall not be used instead of the vehicle's high-intensity rotating, flashing, oscillating, or strobe lights. - 8.
-If an arrow board is used for an operation on the shoulder, the caution mode shall be used. - 9.
+- 6. Vehicle hazard warning signals shall not be used instead of the vehicle's high-intensity rotating, flashing, oscillating, or strobe lights. - 7.
+If an arrow board is used for an operation on the shoulder, the caution mode shall be used. - 8.
 Vehicle-mounted signs shall be mounted in a manner such that they are not obscured by equipment or supplies.
 Sign legends on vehicle-mounted signs shall be covered or turned from view when work is not in progress.

-Figure 6P-4.
+Figure 6H-4.
 Short-Duration or Mobile Operation on a Shoulder (TA-4)

-Notes for Figure 6P-5-Typical Application 5 Shoulder Closure on a Freeway
+Notes for Figure 6H-5-Typical Application 5 Shoulder Closure on a Freeway

-1. RIGHT (LEFT) SHOULDER CLOSED signs should be used on limited-access highways where there is no opportunity for disabled vehicles to pull off the roadway.

-2. If drivers cannot see a pull-off area beyond the closed shoulder, information regarding the length of the shoulder closure should be provided in feet or miles, as appropriate.

-3. The use of a temporary traffic barrier should be based on engineering judgment.
+- 1. SHOULDER CLOSED signs should be used on limited-access highways where there is no opportunity for disabled vehicles to pull off the roadway. - 2.
+If drivers cannot see a pull-off area beyond the closed shoulder, information regarding the length of the shoulder closure should be provided in feet or miles, as appropriate. - 3.
+The use of a temporary traffic barrier should be based on engineering judgment.

-4. Temporary traffic barriers, if used, shall comply with the provisions of Section 6M.02.
+4. Temporary traffic barriers, if used, shall comply with the provisions of Section 6F.85.